LucasDLee/C4-Notes-and-Code/Web D&D/Projects/Colour Picker/colour-picker-instructions.md

     1) A variable called *websiteBackground* that is attached to the HTML ``body`` tag (``document.querySelector("body")``)
     2) A variable called *getColour* that is attached to the ID called "chooseColour" from HTML
     3) Finally, set your **website background colour** to *equal* the **value/colour you chose**
-        1) To change your website's background colour, you can write ``myVariable.style.backgroundColor`` where ``myVariable`` is the variable connected to your website's background
+        1) To change your website's background colour, you can write ``myVariable1.style.backgroundColor`` where ``myVariable1`` is the variable connected to your website's background
-        2) To get the value (a.k.a. the colour you chose), you can write ``myVariable.value`` where ``myVariable`` is the variable connected to your input type of colour
+        2) To get the value (a.k.a. the colour you chose), you can write ``myVariable2.value`` where ``myVariable2`` is the variable connected to your input type of colour

 ## Part 3: CSS